DII men's basketball undefeated tracker: What's left in Northwest Missouri State's quest for the perfect season | NCAA.com

 PRINT YOUR BRACKET: Bracket, dates and times, and FAQs | Interactive bracket

-Let's take a quick look at how Elite Eight-bound Northwest Missouri State got here and what's left on the slate.
+Let's take a quick look at how championship game-bound Northwest Missouri State got here and what's left on the slate.

 While brother and sister Diego and Daejah Bernard attend different #NCAAD2 schools, they both happen to be No. 1 in #D2Hoops: https://t.co/dis9iiD5Sb. #MakeItYours pic.twitter.com/TFJW6IueUt— NCAA Division II (@NCAADII) February 8, 2019